JacksRevenge/JacksRevenge.github.io/README.md

 # ntijoh-jack-blomquist.github.io

-This is just a test for github pages
+This is just a test for github pages.
 Right now you can play rock paper scissors